JethroTJarrett/OxygenManipulationCode/README.md

 # OxygenManipulationCode
-Original code based on Gadeken &amp; Dorgan (2021) modified for use in Jarrett (2022)
+The original code for this method was written by Gadeken and Dorgan (2021).
+This was then modified for use in Jarrett (2022)